 Kai-Fu Lee is the chairman and CEO of Sinovation Ventures, a venture capital fund that invests in early-stage Chinese and U.S. companies.
 Before founding Sinovation in 2009, Lee was the president of Google China.
 He also held executive positions at Microsoft, SGI, and Apple.
 He received his bachelor’s degree in computer science at Columbia University and a PhD from Carnegie Mellon University.
-Lee is the author of eight books, most recently “AI Superpowers: China, Silicon Valley, and the New World Order”.
+Lee is the author of eight books, most recently “”.

 Kai-Fu Lee spoke for YCW Beijing in September 2018.